REMem: Reasoning with Episodic Memory in Language Agents¶

 | Retrieval | semantic_retrieve |

-query, start_time, end_time, temporal operator |
+query, start_time, end_time, time operator |

 | Retrieval | lexical_retrieve |

-query, start_time, end_time, temporal operator |
+query, start_time, end_time, time operator |

-| Graph exploration | find_gist_contexts |
+| Graph Exploration | find_gist_contexts |

 gist_id, time range |

-| Graph exploration | find_entity_contexts |
+| Graph Exploration | find_entity_contexts |

 subject, object, predicate, time range, limit, ordering, offset, aggregation |

-| Flow control | output_answer |
+| Flow Control | output_answer |

 answer |